PART 1: BEST PRACTICES TO ESTABLISH THE PERFECT NANNY RELATIONSHIP

 It’s the Little Things

 With any type of employer-employee relationship, it’s often the little things (or the corporate culture) that keeps employees satisfied and loyal.
-For example, telling her how appreciative you are of her hard work, when relevant, is important.
+For example, telling them how appreciative you are of their hard work, when relevant, is important.
 In a recent interview when asked about prior work experience, one nanny affectionately reached for and discussed the beautiful scarf around her neck that she’d been given as a birthday gift from her former family.
 Another recalled at one of our “nanny night out” events that the family had gotten a Netflix subscription for the especially late date nights that they asked her to work so that she could enjoy movies after the young children were in bed.
 Small details and perks like these examples are often important additions for job satisfaction.

 Don’t get too Personal